interplaynetary/free-association/docs/theory/organizational-scale.md

 **Example:** Each member has an equal share of proportion-setting-power (at which levels?)

-Surplus would distribute according to mutual-fulfillment exactly the same as occurs between individuals.
+Surplus would distribute according to reciprocal-alignment exactly the same as occurs between individuals.

 ### Delegation Mechanism